kavli-ntnu/dj-docs/docs/common/getting_started/matlab.md

 [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the ephys repository from [Github](www.github.com/kavli-ntnu/dj-elphys).

-We recommend using the [Github Desktop papplication](https://desktop.github.com/) app for this, as it is much more user friendly than the command-line interface.
+We recommend using the [Github Desktop application](https://desktop.github.com/) app for this, as it is much more user friendly than the command-line interface.

 #### Credentials

 An example configuration file is provided in the repository's base directory, `dj_local_conf_ntnu.json`.
-You will need to edit this file to insert your credentials.
-You can use any text editor to modify the file, e.g. Notepad.
+You will need to first **rename** this file to `dj_local_conf.json`, and then edit it to insert your credentials, e.g. with Notepad.
+Renaming the file is to ensure that you do not accidentally commit your credentials back to the Git repository.

 You need to edit 4 values in total:
 * your username
 * your password
 * the external storage access key
-* and the external storare secret key
+* and the external storage secret key

 Your username is the same as your NTNU username
 ```json